Regex Constructor (String, RegexOptions, TimeSpan)

 The matchTimeout parameter specifies how long a pattern-matching method should try to find a match before it times out.
 If no match is found in that time interval, the pattern-matching method throws a RegexMatchTimeoutException exception. matchTimeout overrides any default time-out value defined for the application domain in which the Regex object is created.
 The instance pattern-matching methods that observe the matchTimeout time-out interval include the following:

 Setting a time-out interval prevents regular expressions that rely on excessive backtracking from appearing to stop responding when they process input that contains near matches.
-For more information, see Best Practices for Regular Expressions in the .NET Framework and Backtracking.
+For more information, see Best Practices for Regular Expressions in the .NET Framework and Backtracking in Regular Expressions.
 To set a reasonable time-out interval, consider the following factors:

 The length and complexity of the regular expression pattern.
 Longer and more complex regular expressions require more time than shorter and simpler ones.